pieterocp/keda-docs/content/troubleshooting/profiling-keda-components.md

 +++

 In Golang we have the possibility to profile specific actions in order to determine what causes an issue.
-For example, if our `keda-operator` pod is keeps getting OOM after a specific time, using profilig we can profile the heap and see what operatios taking all of this space.
+For example, if our `keda-operator` pod is keeps getting OOM after a specific time, using profiling we can profile the heap and see what operations taking all of this space.

 Golang support many profiling options like heap, cpu, goroutines and more... (for more info check this site https://pkg.go.dev/net/http/pprof).